 - Blood pressure changes (high or low)

 Gabapentin, when overdosed, has the tendency to create psychological disturbances such as hallucinations and suicidal thoughts.
-In such cases, individuals may be treated in the hospital under complete vigilance until they eliminate the drug out of their body and get out of the withdrawal symptom phase.
-Once the overdose symptoms are under control, drug addiction treatment can be considered.
+In such cases, individuals may be treated in the hospital under complete vigilance until the withdrawal symptoms fade out.

 When gabapentin is taken in conjunction with other drugs or alcohol, it can cause severe side effects to the brain and body.
 Lack of oxygen supply to the brain can result in rapid cell death and cause damage to the brain.
 This can further result in slowed breathing or respiratory arrest.